companyofwords/neil-puttick-cv/content/parts/author.md

 title: author
 ---

-**Neil Puttick** is a Digital Creative Producer and Web Developer offering a strong working knowledge of digital development and excellence in content generation to make creative projects work.
+**Neil Puttick** is a Digital Creative Producer and Web Developer.
+He offers a strong working knowledge of digital development to make successful projects.